 Why a new housing tax credit?

-The Neighborhood Homes Investment Act is a national policy effort to create a federal homeownership tax credit, which will provide a new stream of equity investment for developing and renovating 1-4 family housing in distressed urban, suburban, and rural neighborhoods.
+The Neighborhood Homes Investment Act calls for the creation of a new federal tax credit that will produce new equity investment dollars for the development and renovation of 1-4 family housing in distressed urban, suburban, and rural neighborhoods.

-While the Low-Income Housing Tax Credit (LIHTC) has provided an effective means of closing the development gaps in low-income, multi-family rental housing, there is no reliable reinvestment tool to close the appraisal gap for our country’s declining 1-4 family housing stock even though this housing typology accounts for the greatest percentage of all residential structures in cities like Newark, Hartford, Pittsburgh, New Orleans, Springfield, Detroit, Flint, Stockton, and Memphis.
+While the Low-Income Housing Tax Credit (LIHTC) has provided an effective means of closing the development gaps in low-income, multi-family rental housing, there is no reliable reinvestment tool to close the value gap for our country’s declining 1-4 family housing stock even though this housing typology accounts for the greatest percentage of all residential structures in cities like Newark, Hartford, Pittsburgh, New Orleans, Springfield, Detroit, Flint, Stockton, Memphis, Cincinnati, Columbia, and Indianapolis.

-The appraisal gap contributes to three interrelated conditions that challenge urban prosperity:
+The value gap contributes to three interrelated conditions that challenge urban prosperity:

 Racial inequity - The lack of capital for reinvestment in low- and moderate-income neighborhoods has exacerbated racial inequities, in particular, the great disparity between African American family wealth and the family wealth of every other ethnic and racial group in America.
 As reinvestment-starved neighborhoods continue to decline, so do the assets of the families that own property within them.

-Conversion of homeownership housing to rental housing - The dearth of reinvestment dollars for distressed, low-density neighborhoods creates a favorable environment for absentee owners/investors who convert aging homeownership housing to rental housing in once stabile owner-occupant neighborhoods.
+Conversion of homeownership neighborhoods to absentee landlord neighborhoods - The dearth of reinvestment dollars for distressed, low-density neighborhoods creates a favorable environment for absentee owners/investors who convert aging homeownership housing to rental housing in once stabile owner-occupant neighborhoods.
 Poorly-maintained rental housing, owned by absentee landlord/investors, undermines quality of life and spurs declining property values in small and mid-sized cities across the country.

 We estimate that each $1 billion in NHIA investment would result in the following impacts nationwide: